Muboraksho Mirzoshoyev: Discography

 Despite his popularity, Muboraksho never released any official album during his lifetime.
 In 1997, however, there was a release (without Daler Nazarov's or Muboraksho's estate permission) of two non-official albums entitled Jiray-1 and Jiray-2.
-The first album contained mostly Daler Nazarov's songs (except for one), while the second album had 13 of Muboraksho songs, including "Ay yorum biyo".
+The first album contained mostly Daler Nazarov's songs (except for one), while the second album had 13 of Muboraksho's songs, including "Ay yorum biyo".